farookahmedalishaik/chat-intent-pipeline/README.md

 * huggingface-cli login

-Follow the prompts to paste your Hugging Face token (ensure it has write access for pushing).
+Follow the prompts to paste your own Hugging Face token (and make sure it should has write access for pushing).

 ## 6. Run the Pipeline (Sequentially)